Saham al-Jawlan

-Saham al-Jawlan or Saham el-Golan (سحم الجولان) is a Syrian village in the Daraa Governorate, in the Hauran region.
+Saham al-Jawlan, Sahem el-Jolan or Saham el-Golan (سحم الجولان) is a Syrian village in the Daraa Governorate, in the Hauran region.
 It had a population of 6,572 in 2004.
 Most residents work in the cultivation of cereals, olives and vegetables.
+It lays a few kilometres east of Wadi 'Allan, a stream sometimes referred to as the border between the Hauran plain and the Golan Heights, the other alternative being the Ruqqad, which flows further west.

 History

 Antiquity

 The village has remains dating back to the 4th century.
-It is also believed to be the biblical city of Golan.
+It was suggested to be the biblical city of Golan.
+According to Yoel Elitsur, this is a wrong understanding of the name Sahem al-Jawlan witch should be understood to mean the Sahem of the Golan as opposed to Saham Al Kfara near Irbid.